IzaakGagnon/SSC_GliderProject/README.md

+# Papers
-# Paper - Temporal and spatial evolution of bottom-water hypoxia in the St Lawrence estuarine system
+## Temporal and spatial evolution of bottom-water hypoxia in the St Lawrence estuarine system
 https://bg.copernicus.org/articles/20/839/2023/

 # Data